cloudflare/cloudflare-docs/content/version-management/_partials/_product-limitations.md

   list: never
 ---

-Version Management does not currently support versioning for [Bot Management](/bots/plans/bm-subscription/) or [API Shield](/api-shield/).
+Version Management does not currently support versioning for [API Shield](/api-shield/).

 Additionally, you cannot currently manage versioning through the [Cloudflare API](/api/) or deploy Workers used by zones that have enabled versioning via [Wrangler](/workers/wrangler/).